CodeWithVishal-18/LoveSync---A-Compatibility-Checker-Application/README.md

 - 📅 Date of birth matching
 - ♈ Zodiac compatibility

-The app also generates a romantic compatibility message and allows users to **download their compatibility card as an image** and share it with their partner.
+The app also generates a romantic compatibility message and allows users to **download their compatibility card as an image** and also share it with their partner.

 ---